 Information Spillover of Bailouts

-This paper examines an information spillover effect of financial institutions’ enrollment in a government bailout program.
-Analyzing money market funds’ dynamic enrollment status in the U.S. Treasury Temporary Guarantee Program in 2008, this paper finds that funds’ disclosure of enrollment in the bailout program lead to significantly reduced outflows from other non-enrolled funds.
-Enrolled funds had positive inflows due to stability provided by the government, dominating the negative spillover effect.
-I address the endogeneity issue of funds’ enrollment status based on survival analysis and an instrumental variable approach.
-This finding is consistent with the information spillover effect of bailouts; investors extract useful information about financial institution’s underlying stability from their demand for government bailouts.
+This paper investigates the information spillover effect of government bailouts.
+Analyzing money market funds’ dynamic enrollment status in the U.S. Treasury Temporary Guarantee Program in 2008, this paper finds that enrolled funds had overall positive fund flows, implying that the stability effect of bailouts outweighed the negative stigma effect.
+However, the already-enrolled funds experienced a relative reduction in fund flows after investors learned their funds had enrolled earlier than other peer funds (i.e., stigma effect).
+I address the endogeneity issue of funds’ enrollment status based on an instrumental variable approach.
+Overall, results show that investors extract useful information about financial institutions’ underlying stability from their demand for bailouts.

 Keywords: information spillover, bailouts, money market funds